cnerg/ETI.data_manual/README.md

 ([GDR](https://gdr.openei.org/submissions/all)) with data collected across the United States.
 Finally, [data.gov](https://catalog.data.gov/dataset) provides environmental datasets divided by the level of constituency (city, county, state, federal, etc.).

 ***

+## Data Modes

+This section briefly defines the data modalities described in the [data table](#data-modes):

+* **Audio** - Recorded audio data collected at a detector location.
+This could be collected as a physical data source or as recordings providing clarification and context to other data streams.

+* **Biota** - Ecological data describing experimental or detection locations and the wildlife in the surrounding area.

+* **EM** - Electromagnetic observations.

+* **Imaging** - Visual imaging data (i.e. static pictures).
+These can be satellite imagery or ground-level pictures from detectors and ground cameras.

+* **Infrasound** - Low-frequency sound recordings not normally audible to humans.

+* **Radiation** - Data collected from detectors that collect from different radiation sources.

+* **seismo-acoustic** - Low-frequency recordings traditionally from geophysical sources.
+One detector example would be a seismograph.

+* **Video** - Recorded video imaging from a detector.

+***